jrdnh/respread/docs/user_guide/getting_started.rst

 Organizing ``SeriesGroup`` into trees
 =====================================

 ``SeriesGroup`` objects are callable themselves.
 When a ``SeriesGroup`` object is called, it will propogate the call down to its children with the same function arguments.
-The return value will be tuple containing the responses of each child.
-The order of responses is determined by order in the ``.children`` property.
+The return value will be a tuple containing the responses of each child.
+The order of responses is determined by order in the ``children`` property.

 .. code-block:: python